 Colin Healy was briefly called up, but a day later was sent home.

-Team: Caoimhín Kelleher; John Egan; Roy Keane; Conor Hourihane; Adam Idah
+Team: Caoimhín Kelleher; John Egan; Alan Browne; Conor Hourihane; Adam Idah

 Another county with a fresh and exciting Irish striker to lead the line.

-Galway will have to rely on the retired David Forde in goal, with him having called it a day last year.
+Galway will have to rely on the retired David Forde in goal, with him having called it a day a couple of years ago but still easily good enough for a tournament like this.

-The oft injured Greg Cunningham is at the back, with QPR's versatile Ryan Manning and Daryl Horgan ahead of him.
+The oft injured Greg Cunningham is at the back, with Swansea's versatile Ryan Manning and Daryl Horgan ahead of him.
 Aaron Connolly will be expected to supply the goals.
+It's the strongest Galway squad in many moons and they could cause a few upsets.

 Team: David Forde; Greg Cunningham; Ryan Manning; Daryl Horgan; Aaron Connolly

 Strengths: The goals could come from anywhere with an exciting attack.
-Have the support of the president.
+Have the president pulling the strings.

 This is a cross-border competition, so Antrim can claim to be a strong contender for the crown.

-As Gerry Armstrong is in his sixties, we think he might be just too old, so we've decided to put Gareth McAuley up front, who is just two goals short of Armstrong's goal haul at major tournaments.
+As Gerry Armstrong is in his sixties, we think he might be just too old, so we've decided to put 41-year-old retired centre-half Gareth McAuley up front, who is just two goals short of Armstrong's goal haul at major tournaments.

 Team: Johnny Evans; Craig Cathcart; Steven Davis; Paddy McNair; Gareth McAuley